 Participants in the study took 2 grams of ginger powder every day for 12 weeks, which is a pretty high dose.
 A 2019 review of the research on functional foods also found that ginger helped with obesity and weight loss perfectly.
 But more research needs to be done.
 Animal studies show that ginger can help keep people from getting fat.

 When rats and mice ate ginger water or ginger extract, their body weight always went down, even when fed high-fat diets.
-Ginger may be able to help you lose weight in a few different ways, such as by helping you burn more calories or by reducing inflammation.
+Ginger may help you lose weight in a few ways, such as by helping you burn more calories or by reducing inflammation.

 Getting rid of cancer